-The maximum starting price is 1,000/MW-day and the minimum starting price is 800/MW-day.
-The statewide load cap is 16 tranches.
+Suppose that the maximum starting price is 1,000/MW-day and the minimum starting price is 800/MW-day.
+Suppose that the statewide load cap is 17 tranches.
 A qualified bidder submits an indicative offer of 8 tranches at the maximum starting price and 4 tranches at the minimum starting price.
 The qualified bidder is required to submit a financial guarantee for 3,000,000 (8 x 375,000) in the form of a letter of credit (or bid bond).
-The number of tranches of the indicative offer at the maximum starting price is not lower than the minimum of 2 tranches and does not exceed the maximum of the statewide load cap of 16 tranches.
-The number of the statewide load cap of 16 tranches.
+The number of tranches of the indicative offer at the maximum starting price is not lower than the minimum of 2 tranches and does not exceed the maximum of the statewide load cap of 17 tranches.
+The number of tranches of the indicative offer at the minimum starting price does not exceed the maximum of the statewide load cap of 17 tranches.

 For a Part 2 Application to be accepted, it must be complete, including its indicative offer and financial guarantee.
 The financial guarantee must be provided in a form acceptable to all EDCs and must be sufficient to cover the indicative offer at the maximum starting price.
 If its Part 2 Application is accepted, a qualified bidder becomes a registered bidder.
 The Auction Manager will send simultaneously to each registered bidder a list of all registered bidders and the total initial eligibility in the Auction.
 Neither the list of registered bidders nor the total initial eligibility in the Auction will be released publicly.
 Qualified bidders, in their Part 2 Applications, will have undertaken to maintain the confidentiality of the list of registered bidders and the total initial eligibility in the Auction, and to destroy documents with this information provided by the Auction Manager within five days of the Board rendering a decision on the Auction results, as explained further in this document in section VI.E.4.

 Financial guarantees will remain in full force until the Board renders a decision on the Auction results and the bidder has won no tranches; or until the Board renders a decision on the Auction results and the bidder has won tranches, has signed the BGS-CIEP Supplier Master Agreement, and has complied with all creditworthiness requirements of that agreement.
 The EDCs can collect the financial guarantees if bidders fail to comply with their obligations.